-Rockbridge County has its fair share of adventurous trails, but sometimes a twenty-minute stroll through the forest is all the invigoration you need.
+Rockbridge County has many challenging trails, but sometimes a twenty-minute stroll through the forest is all the invigoration you need.
 The county’s marquee trail is the Chessie Trail, which links Lexington and Buena Vista while tracking the Maury River.
 Other trails explore college campuses, wild gardens, and secluded reserves.

 Chessie Nature Trail

 Today, the 7-mile Chessie Trail shares the river's historic secrets in the loveliest of settings.
 The trail, which still connects Lexington and Buena Vista, unfurls between an ancient limestone rock formation and the unhurried river.
-Prettiest features?
-Creek crossings, wildflower blooms, and a sun-dappled tunnel of leafy trees flanked by wild meadows.
+Scenic highlights include creek crossings, wildflower blooms, and a sun-dappled tunnel of leafy trees flanked by wild meadows.
 Birdwatchers scan year-round for bald eagles, great blue herons, and pileated woodpeckers.

-Prefer a little more solitude with your greenery?
-Try Brushy Hills, which is a five-minute drive from downtown Lexington.
-Here, six miles of old logging roads meander up and down a 600-acre forested tract.
+For a little more solitude, try the Brushy Hills Preserve, which is a five-minute drive from downtown Lexington.
+Here, 14 miles of old logging roads meander up and down a 560-acre forested tract.
 In warmer months, redbuds, spicebush, and trillium add splashes of color to this leafy green hardwood forest.
 For a pleasant stroll in Buena Vista, head to the 2 ½ mile Buena Vista River Walk, which ribbons along the Maury River.
-There are benches aplenty for sitting and wildlife watching.
+There are benches for sitting and wildlife watching.